Barnard-PL-Labs/liveprogramming/README.md

 - [x] basic white space formatting for example file
 - [x] basic code repair
 - [x] add support for .replace() and string indexing
+- [x] new language for giving examples - only using json on the backend now

 TODOS (sorted by difficulty):
 - [ ] ability to turn off package
 - [ ] only generate .sl files for target pbe code
-- [ ] richer json format for examples?
 - [ ] better example interface?
 - [ ] add spinner icon when trying to synthesize something that takes a while
 - [ ] allow synthesis to use component user-defined functions